alella/GOL/README.md

 **About:**
-A live wallpaper simulating conways game of life.
+A live wallpaper simulating Conway's game of life.

 **Rules:**
 First image shows old state and the second shows new state.